 Provide placement assistance to students

 Tata Institute shall provide the entire content for the courses as well as conduct train the trainer for the course.
-In addition it shall approve appointment of faculty (employed or empanelled) by training hub, conduct certification exam and also sign requisite agreement with the ‘Skill Knowledge Provider’ (Industry player) who shall provide internship opportunity to the student.
+In addition it shall approve appointment of faculty (employed or empanelled) by Training Facilitator, conduct certification exam and also sign requisite agreement with the ‘Skill Knowledge Provider’ (Industry player) who shall provide internship opportunity to the student.

-A training hub can be established in any metro or second tier city in India.
+A Training Facilitator can be established in any metro or second tier city in India.
 In fact it can be established wherever there is a need for vocational education.
-The following are the infrastructure needs for establishing the ‘training hub’.
+The following are the infrastructure needs for establishing the ‘Training Facilitator’.

 Two classrooms with a seating capacity of minimum 25 students each.
 The classrooms shall have sufficient ventilation and in reasonably peaceful environments.
 It shall also have adequate number of fans and lights and must be leak-proof.